Date: June 23-29, 2019

 - Possession of tobacco, alcohol, illegal drugs, drug paraphernalia, or weapons of any kind are strictly prohibited and will result in immediate expulsion from the camp at parents’ expense.

-- Campers must remain on the Rochester College campus.
+- Campers must remain on the Rochester College campus at all times.
 Being caught off campus without permission will result in immediate expulsion from the camp at parents’ expense.

 - The Rochester College residence halls are NOT coed.
 Girls may not be in boys’ halls or rooms, and vice versa, at any time for any reason.
 Failure to follow this rule will result in immediate expulsion from the camp at parents’ expense.

-- Don’t bring clothing without sleeves (guys and girls).
-You will not be allowed to wear it under any circumstances, including recreation time.
-Inappropriate clothing for ELEVATE includes any sleeveless apparel, (for example, sundresses, tank tops, sleeveless shirts, athletic shirts, and cut-off T-shirts) and clothing that exposes any part of the mid-section when standing, sitting, or bending over.
+- Inappropriate clothing for ELEVATE includes any sleeveless apparel, (for example, sundresses, tank tops, sleeveless shirts, athletic shirts, and cut-off T-shirts) and clothing that exposes any part of the mid-section when standing, sitting, or bending over.

-- Shorts may be worn, but they must be modest length.
-At ELEVATE, we define “modest” as those shorts which are below the fingertips when standing straight, arms to the side.
-This length applies to athletic shorts as well, and will be enforced throughout the week.
+- Shorts may be worn, but they must be a modest length.
+At ELEVATE, we define “modest” as shorts that do not expose the buttocks when engaging in an activity.

-- Skin tight clothing (tops, spandex, tight jeans, etc.), halter tops, or otherwise revealing clothing are inappropriate for ELEVATE and are to be left at home.
+- Skin tight clothing (tops, spandex, leggings, or excessively tight jeans, etc.), halter tops, or otherwise revealing clothing are inappropriate for ELEVATE and are to be left at home.
 Girls should not bring any low-cut shirts/tops.

 - Clothing should not contain inappropriate images or language.